 United States

-SAG-AFTRA provides some helpful information regarding work permits here.
+SAG-AFTRA also provides some helpful information regarding work permits for young performers.

-Even if you are working on a nonunion production, SAG-AFTRA information is good to reference as the union is more often than not up-to-date on current rules and law.
-Additionally, this resource provides useful information on work hours allowed, education, parental supervision, safety, etc.
+And even if you're working on a nonunion production, SAG-AFTRA information is good to reference as the union is more often than not up-to-date on current rules and law.
+Fort instance, this SAG-AFTGRA resource provides useful information on work hours allowed, education, parental supervision, safety, etc.

 United Kingdom

-Please see here for info about child employment rules in the UK.
+Please click here for info about child employment rules in the UK.

 Australia